platformio/platformio-core/docs/userguide/cmd_search.rst

     $ platformio search
-    atmelavr    - An embedded platform for Atmel AVR microcontrollers (with Arduino Framework) atmelsam    - An embedded platform for Atmel SAM microcontrollers (with Arduino Framework) digistump   - An embedded platform for Digistump boards (with Arduino Framework) stm32       - An embedded platform for STMicroelectronics ARM microcontrollers teensy      - An embedded platform for Teensy boards (with Arduino Framework) timsp430    - An embedded platform for TI MSP430 microcontrollers (with Energia Framework)
+    atmelavr    - An embedded platform for Atmel AVR microcontrollers (with Arduino Framework) atmelsam    - An embedded platform for Atmel SAM microcontrollers (with Arduino Framework) stm32       - An embedded platform for STMicroelectronics ARM microcontrollers teensy      - An embedded platform for Teensy boards (with Arduino Framework) timsp430    - An embedded platform for TI MSP430 microcontrollers (with Energia Framework)